-This style was introduced in the UK during 1990 World Fly Fishing Championships.
-The Czech team beat the UK International teams at the Welsh River Dee using czech nymphing techniques.
-The Czech team caught grayling in numbers from places that were thought impossibly fast or deep previously all due to the nymphing techniques and as a result sent shockwaves throughout the world of fly fishing.
-This nymphing technique is today considered an essential part of every grayling anglers armoury.
+Czech nymphing was introduced to the UK in the 1990 World Championships.
+The Czech team beat the UK International teams on the Welsh River Dee.
+The Czechs caught grayling in numbers from places that were thought impossibly fast or deep previously.
+This sent shockwaves through the world of competition angling.
+The technique is today considered to be pretty much a standard - an essential part of every grayling anglers armoury.

-Firstly, let's take a look at the czech nymph flies, the Czech nymphing fly has many, many variations, but all are based upon one simple design, utilising a heavily-leaded hook.
+Firstly, let's take a look at the flies, the Czech nymph has many, many variations, but all are based upon one simple design, utilising a heavily-leaded hook.
 They are intended to be fished very deep, in fast water, weight & a slim profile are important.